A run of consecutive losses

 - There was also the time he had a two-game winning streak, but that time it was because both opposing teams couldn't make it, and thus forfeited.

 - The longest winning streak in the history of any sport is the one held by the Americans in the America's Cup yacht race.
 The American yacht won every race held between 1851 (the year of the original America's Cup race) and 1983 (132 years of consecutive wins) when the Australian yacht Australia II won the race.
 The Americans won the cup back in the very next race, and have continued to be the dominant force in yacht racing (winning six of the eleven America's Cup races since 1983), but since 1983, no single nation has been able to establish the same sort of win record since the American streak was broken.
+Note that this is technically an inversion of the trope for Americans, but straight for every other nation.

 - January 5, 1971: the Washington Generals beat the Harlem Globetrotters 100-99, bringing the Globetrotters' winning streak to an end at 2,495.